 - Q.U.B.E., Portal 2 - - - - Super Castlevania IV - - - - - God of War 2 - - - - - - Splinter Cell: Conviction - Batman Arkham Knight, Horizon 4, Slay the Spire, Inside, Dead Cells, The Division 2: Warlords of New York Unique Systems Covered:5/17 Total Games Beaten:11

 - - - - - - Ninja Commando (via ADK Damashii), Chip 'n Dale Rescue Rangers (via The Disney Afternoon Collection) Unique Systems Covered:1/6 Total Games Beaten:2

-- Terminator Resistance - - - Pokémon Ultra Sun - - - Code Vein, Yakuza 3, Yakuza 4, Yakuza 5 - Unique Systems Covered:3/8 Total Games Beaten:6
+- Terminator Resistance - - - Pokémon Ultra Sun - - - Code Vein, Yakuza 3, Yakuza 4, Yakuza 5, Yakuza 6: The Song of Life - Unique Systems Covered:3/8 Total Games Beaten:7

 - Being a DIK: Season 1, Acting Lessons - Snoopy's Silly Sports Spectacular - - - - - - - - Fire Emblem: Path of Radiance - - - - Yakuza 5 - Fire Emblem: Radiant Dawn - - Yakuza 5, I says - - - Yakuza 6 - - Unique Systems Covered:6/22 Total Games Beaten:7